West sanctions China over Xinjiang abuses, Beijing hits back at EU

 All 27 EU governments agreed to the bloc’s punitive measures, but Hungary’s foreign minister, Peter Szijjarto, called them “harmful” and “pointless”.

-Additional reporting by Stephanie van den Berg in The Hague, Sabine Siebold in Berlin, Michael Martina in Washington and Alistair Smout in London; Editing by Giles Elgood
+Reporting by Robin Emmott in Brussels and David Brunnstrom in Washington; Additional reporting by Stephanie van den Berg in The Hague, Sabine Siebold in Berlin, Michael Martina in Washington, Alistair Smout in London and Michelle Nichols in New York; Editing by Giles Elgood and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.